Qelxiros/cnx/README.md

  - Pager — Shows the WM's workspaces/groups, highlighting whichever is currently active.
 (Uses EWMH's `_NET_DESKTOP_NAMES`, `_NET_NUMBER_OF_DESKTOPS` and `_NET_CURRENT_DESKTOP`).
- - Clock — Shows the time.
+ - Clock — Shows the time with a given precision.

 The cnx-contrib crate contains additional widgets: